wildfish/django-isomorphic/README.md

 [![codecov.io](http://codecov.io/github/wildfish/django-isomorphic/coverage.svg?branch=master)](http://codecov.io/github/wildfish/django-isomorphic?branch=master)

-Use Django 1.8 if you want to use multiple template engines.

 *Note* The server has to be restarted for template updates as the templates are cached on the template server if you are using React.

 It's important to know that the context is available on the client side, so putting sensitive data in the context is a bad idea.